HarperDB/documentation/docs/technical-details/reference/components/configuration.md

 It is the entry's `name` that is used for component resolution.
 It can be one of the [built-in extensions](./built-in.md), or it must match a package dependency of the component as specified by `package.json`.
 The [Custom Component Configuration](#custom-component-configuration) section provides more details and examples.

-For some built-in components they can be configured with as little as a top-level boolean; for example, the [rest](./built-in.md#rest) extension can be enabled with just:
+For some built-in extensions they can be configured with as little as a top-level boolean; for example, the [rest](./built-in.md#rest) extension can be enabled with just:

 ```yaml
 rest: true
 ```

 Most components generally have more configuration options.
 Some options are ubiquitous to the Harper platform, such as the `files` and `urlPath` options for an [extension](./extensions.md) or [plugin](./plugins.md), or `package` for any [custom component](#custom-component-configuration).

+[Extensions](./extensions.md) and [plugins](./plugins.md) require specifying the `extensionModule` option.
+Refer to their respective API reference documentation for more information.

 ## Custom Component Configuration